Jorixon/JASM/README.md

 - Automatically sort unsorted mods into respective character's folders
 - Move Mods between characters
 - Start a 3Dmigto launcher and/or a certain game straight from the app
-- The app watches character folders and automaticly updates if skins are added or removed from folders.
+- The app watches character folders and automatically updates if skins are added or removed from folders.
 - Edit merged.ini keys
 - Export (copy) all mods managed by JASM to a user specified folder
 - Refresh mods using F10 or the refresh button in app.
 (Requires an elevated side process, see description bellow)